hendoxc/hendoxc/README.md

 - 👋 Hi, I’m @hendoxc
 - 👀 I’m interested in Data intensive applications & Going to the gym
-- 🌱 I’m currently learning how to be happier person
+- 🌱 I’m currently learning how to be a happier person
 - 💞️ I’m looking to collaborate on anything python or JVM related
 <!---
 hendoxc/hendoxc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.